True to its name, the University of Illinois’ ADAPTHAUS is a highly flexible innovation in modular, net-zero housing.

 ADAPTHAUS was created by the interdisciplinary Illinois Solar Decathlon student team for the US Department of Energy’s 2020 Solar Decathlon, a biannual collegiate competition that challenges students to design and construct high-functioning, low-carbon homes with the goal of improving quality of life, reducing the cost of housing, and mitigating climate change through solar power and other types of sustainable technology.
 The winning homes are those that best blend design, architectural, and engineering innovation with market potential, efficiency, and clean energy production.

-Illinois Solar Decathlon began its involvement with the Solar Decathlon competitions starting in 2007 with its project ElementHouse, a concept home designed to provide utility-independent housing for temporary or seasonal use, or in emergency housing situations following a natural disaster.
-Illinois Solar Decathlon has competed in every Solar Decathlon since.
-As the team’s sixth Decathlon venture, ADAPTHAUS combines all of ISD’s past experience — culminating in a 1,200-square-foot, net-zero, and affordable housing concept that places people at its very center.
+Illinois Solar Decathlon’s first entry into the competitions began in 2007 and has competed in every Solar Decathlon since.
+As the team’s sixth Decathlon venture, ADAPTHAUS combines all of ISD’s past experience culminating in a 1,200-square-foot, net-zero, and affordable housing concept that places people at its very center.

 The University of Illinois’ latest venture, ADAPTHAUS, brings this idea to life.
 True to its name, ADAPTHAUS is a prefabricated concept home comprised of modular, flexible units that can be adapted in virtually all respects to accommodate the housing needs of any demographic, from young professionals to aging populations.